On the Interpolation Error of Nonlinear Attention versus Linear Regression: Setup and Preliminaries

-While we focus here on the binary Gaussian signal-plus-noise model in \Cref{def:signal_plus_noise}, our analysis can be extended, with additional technical efforts, to more general settings.
-In particular, this includes sub-exponential mixture model for $\z_i \in \RR^p$ having i.i.d.\@ sub-gaussian entries of zero mean, unit variance, and symmetric in law, and multi-class settings where the number of classes is larger than two but remains finite as $n,p \to \infty$.
-See \Cref{rem:extension_beyond_binary_Gaussian} in \Cref{sec:further} for further discussion.
+\begin{Remark}[Beyond the signal-plus-noise model in \Cref{def:signal_plus_noise}]\normalfont Our analysis extends beyond the signal-plus-noise model in \Cref{def:signal_plus_noise} in a few aspects.
+For instance, the proposed framework naturally accommodates multi-signal settings in which the number of signal directions exceeds two but remains finite as $n,p \to \infty$.
+See \Cref{rem:extension_beyond_binary_signal_plus_noise} in \Cref{sec:further} for a more detailed discussion.
+It would also be of interest to study extensions to non-i.i.d.\@ input tokens.
+For example, one may consider temporally correlated inputs of the form $\X = \Z \C$, where $\C \in \RR^{n \times n}$ is a Toeplitz matrix modeling an auto-regressive dependence structure. \end{Remark}

-In this paper, we aim to quantify the \emph{statistical memorization error} of the nonlinear Attention defined in \Cref{def:Attention}, under the signal-plus-noise input model in \Cref{def:signal_plus_noise}.
-To this end, we evaluate the performance of Attention as a feature extractor in downstream tasks via \emph{linear probing}.
-Let $\A_\X \in \RR^{p \times n}$ be the nonlinear Attention output defined in \eqref{eq:def_A_X} of \Cref{def:Attention} for input matrix $\X = [\x_1, \ldots, \x_n] \in \RR^{p \times n}$, and let $\y = [y_1, \ldots, y_n]^\top \in \RR^n$ denote the associated labels.
-We define a ridge-regularized \emph{linear probing} vector $\w \in \RR^p$ that minimizes the following mean squared error (MSE) on the pair $(\X, \y)$:
+In this paper, we aim to quantify the interpolation error of Attention in \Cref{def:Attention}, under the signal-plus-noise model in \Cref{def:signal_plus_noise}.
+Precisely, we evaluate the nonlinear Attention as a feature extractor in downstream tasks using \emph{linear probing}.
+Let $\A_\X \in \RR^{p \times n}$ be the Attention output defined in \eqref{eq:def_A_X} of \Cref{def:Attention} for input matrix $\X = [\x_1, \ldots, \x_n] \in \RR^{p \times n}$, and let $\y = [y_1, \ldots, y_n]^\top \in \RR^n$ denote the associated targets.
+We define the ridge-regularized \emph{linear probing} vector $\w \in \RR^p$ by minimizing the mean squared error (MSE) on the pair $(\X, \y)$:

 where $\w_V = \W_V^\top \w \in \RR^p$, and $\gamma \geq 0$ is the regularization penalty.
 For any $\gamma > 0$, the unique minimizer of \eqref{eq:loss_probing} admits the following closed-form expression: